ChecksumDev/DiscordBotBungeeCloudNet/README.md

 Hey guys.
-I always was worring if there is a possibility to create an discord bot plugin for minecraft.
+I always was wondering if there is a possibility to create an discord bot plugin for minecraft.
 And yes it is.
 It is my first real project on GitHub.
 So im sorry if i did anything wrong here.
 Shortly the instructions.
 This Plugin is only for BungeeCord 1.8 with CloudNet 2 at the moment.
 Later more Version like a bungee only and a bukkit based will come.
 It already has file-support which is pretty useless if you use it for cloud-net.
 But it is for the future version.

 Instuctions: